ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 these mechanisms without specifying the nature of the blockchain to bootstrap.

-Blocks and vertexes are just ordered lists of transactions and we refer them collectivelly as containers whenever needed.
+Blocks and vertexes are just ordered lists of transactions and we refer them collectively as containers whenever needed.

-TODO: make sure to carefully use "node" and "validator" words, althought in this specific context there is no much difference.
+TODO: make sure to carefully use "node" and "validator" words, although in this specific context there is no much difference.

-## It's about validators (and where to find them)
+## It's About Validators (And Where To Find Them)

 Bootstrapping is all about downloading previously accepted containers *in the most secure manner*.
 We don't want our node to trust a rogue source and download